-There are many organisations around the country that can help you – from planting guides, to advice on what to plant and how to manage your forest.
+There are many organisations around the country that can help you get started with planting trees.
+From tree planting guides, to advice on what to plant and how to manage a forest.

 Councils have information on: